AmishaSingla/question2/README.md

 ## Getting started

 ### About this project
-> The use of this project is to help the participants of Poorna program validate their work easily against the test cases packaged along with this project.
+> The use of this project is to help the participants of Poorna program validate their work easily against the test cases packaged.

 #### Folder structure
 ```